erebuswolf/xinputproxy/README.md

 Although it could be used for all manner of filtering of controller messages (e.g. disable Vibration if the game does not make it configurable, looking at you LOTR : War in the North), I have personally used it in the game Darkwood to be able to disable running.

-In Darkwood, the PC is wieved top-down and their movement is controlled with the right stick.
+In Darkwood, the PC is viewed top-down and their movement is controlled with the right stick.
 When the stick is pushed to the edge, the PC starts running; this was rather annoying in a fight, when instead of winding-up for an attack and waiting for the best moment to strike, the character would just start running away if, in the rush of the moment, I had pushed the stick too far.

 A proxydll for the XInput driver could be used to artificially restrict the stick movement: even when the stick is close to the edge, always a lower value would be reported to the application/game; this prevents the PC from running.
 The posibility of running can be restored by pressing the stick (configurable) which restores the full range of movement; another press will re-enable the restriction.